-In truth, they are behind much of the growth that the organization has made over the last several years.
+In truth, they are behind much of the growth that the organization has seen.

-They have guided The Fool to become a reliable high-performing option within the world of online private financial companies.
+They have guided The Fool to become a reliable, high-performing option within the world of investment research.

 Some board members have been with The Motley Crew since its early days, while others have joined in the last few years.